2600hz/docker/README.md

 Notes
 =====

-* All components depends on base-os image (Debian:Jessie with Erlang 18 preinstalled)
+* All components depends on base-os image (debian jessie)
-* BigCouch is replaced by CouchDB 1.6
+* BigCouch is replaced by CouchDB 2.0
-* All images are not optimized by size (however it is possible to combine)
+* Containers are big (as they contains complete source code and build tools)

 Init
 ====